thoughtspot/thoughtspot.github.io/_data-integrate/clients/set-up-the-odbc-driver-using-ssis.md

 default they are named ThoughtSpot-32 and ThoughtSpot-64.
 This is required because the 64-bit SSIS shows a list of 32-bit ODBC drivers when you configure an ODBC target.
 However, it executes the 64-bit driver.
-If the drivers aren't named the same, then you can get an error stating the driver doesn't exist.
+If the drivers aren't named the same, then you'll get an error saying the driver doesn't exist.

 ## Set up the driver